dagmawim/black_hat_python/README.md

-# BH_Python Book code implementation
+# Code implementations

+Based on "Black Hat Python: Python Programming for Hackers and Pentesters" by Justin Seitz.

-These are scripts and ideas from the Black Hat Python book that I thought would be cool to implement.
-This repo use to live in my private account, but decided to bust it out...I needed the SC to play around with, without having to log in.
+These are scripts and ideas that I thought would be interesting to implement.

+This repo use to live in my private account, but decided to make it public.

+Feel free to make changes and suggestions.